 Sophie Haslem, Director

 Sophie has a background in strategy consulting and corporate finance.
 Over a 20 year executive career with Citibank NA, ANZ Investment Bank, Cap Gemini Ernst & Young, and New Zealand Post, she worked with a diverse range of both large, established corporate entities and early stage growth technology companies in both New Zealand and Australia.
 Sophie has a depth of knowledge with respect to: strategic planning, innovation & early stage growth, investment analysis, mergers & acquisitions, funding structures, and performance/value drivers.
-Along with being a director of Magritek, she is currently a Director of Rangatira Limited, Hydroworks Limited, NZ Experience Limited, a Trustee of The Akina Foundation, and a consulting CFO at Vega Industries Limited.
+Along with being a director of Magritek, she is also currently a Director of Rangatira Limited, CentrePort Limited, MetService Limited, Kordia Group Limited, NZ Experience Limited and a Trustee of The Akina Foundation.
 Sophie is a Chartered member of the NZ Institute of Directors, and has a BCom and Post-Graduate Diploma in Management from The University of Melbourne.